Checkmarx/kics/docs/queries/pulumi-queries.md

 This page contains all queries from Pulumi.

 ### AWS
-Bellow are listed queries related with Pulumi AWS:
+Below are listed queries related with Pulumi AWS: